waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Waypoint: Face counter at (3, 3) or (4, 3) to heal.
 - GENTLEMAN (ID 3): (8, 6).
 Confirmed PC is free to use.
 (Talked to)
 - TEACHER (ID 4): (1, 6).
 Mentioned Communication Center upstairs is still being finished.
 (Talked to)
-- RIVAL ENCOUNTER: Met Rival at eastern exit of Cherrygrove City (34, 6).
-Battle vs Totodile Lv5.
-(Turn 273)
+- RIVAL ENCOUNTER: Defeated Rival (Totodile Lv5) at eastern exit of Cherrygrove City (34, 6).
+Calcifer reached Lv6 and learned Smokescreen.
+Rival's name is "???".
+(Turn 289)